KubaBaniak/RecipeAppNestjs/README.md

 ## Description

-Recipe App people to share their **beloved** recipes with the others.
+Recipe App for people to share their **beloved** recipes with the others.

 ## Installation